 While there are a handful of differences that set Klonopin and Xanax apart, as prescription benzodiazepines, they share more than a few similarities.
 For starters, one of the main reasons either is prescribed is to help manage anxiety or panic disorders.

-These days, anxiety disorders are incredibly common in the United States.
-In fact, the National Institute on Mental Health reports that 18.1 percent of American adults suffer from some form of anxiety.
-Treatment for these issues takes many forms, from talk therapy to medication and everything in between.
+Anxiety disorders are incredibly common in the United States.
+In fact, the National Institute on Mental Health estimates that 31.1% of adults in the U.S. experience some kind of anxiety disorder during their lifetimes.1

 What Is Klonopin?

 Klonopin is the brand name for an anxiolytic (which reduces anxiety) and anticonvulsant (which prevents seizures) known as clonazepam.
-The drug is a benzodiazepine that binds to GABA receptors in the brain, making the neurons less active and excitable.
-People who take Klonopin typically feel the drug’s full effects within 3-4 weeks.
-However, the drug can be quite addictive and should only be used under a physician’s care.
+The drug is a benzodiazepine that increases GABA activity in the brain, which inhibits abnormally elevated nervous system excitation.
+The long-term effectiveness of Klonopin has not been established in clinical trials beyond 9 weeks of use.
+Klonopin is a Schedule IV controlled substance with known potential for abuse and dependence; it should only be used under a physician’s care.2

 What Is Xanax?

 Xanax is another benzodiazepine that has seen widespread use as an anxiolytic since the 1980s.
 In 2017, doctors wrote more than 25 million alprazolam prescriptions.6

 How Is Xanax Used?

 Xanax is a brand name for the drug alprazolam.
 Like Klonopin, it works by boosting the effects of the inhibitory neurotransmitter known as GABA.
 Physicians often prescribe Xanax to treat anxiety and panic disorders, but unlike Klonopin, the drug is not used to treat seizures.
 Because Xanax is relatively fast-acting—individuals can feel the effects within two hours—some people use the drug recreationally to feel a heightened sense of relaxation or sedation.3